vishalrshukla/excel-sql-explorer/README.md

-# Excel Natural Language to SQL Explorer For Excel Locally⚡
+# Natural Language to SQL Explorer for Excel Locally⚡

 Query Excel and CSV files using SQL — works fully **offline**, no internet required.